minimalprocedure/proc.minimals.org/README.md

-this project has migrated to gitlab.
+this project has migrated on gitlab.
-Same url but on gitlab.com insted github.com
+Same url but on gitlab.com instead github.com